SEND Information Report for 2023/2024

 - IEP’s are reviewed regularly with the child and shared with parents.

-- The school SENDCO is in regular contact with the Educational Psychologist, Speech and Language Support and the local authority inclusion officer.
-Any child needing specialist support will be identified to the relevant professionals and given any subsequent recommended support necessary.
+- The school SENDCO is in regular contact with the Educational Psychologist, Speech and Language Support, Woodview Child Development Centre, School Autism support service and the local authority inclusion officers (Sen team).
+Any child needing specialist support will be identified and referred to the relevant professionals and given any subsequent recommended support/adjustments necessary.

 - If a child requires Speech and Language support, school will act upon advice given by therapists and support will be given by specially trained teaching assistants.

-- Children identified as needing extra support will have interventions put in place.
+- Children identified as needing extra support will have interventions/support plans put in place.

 - Some children may require further support and interventions as advised by outside agencies.